 …quickly followed Mastercard’s lead on signature removal, stating in a press release in December 2017:

 “As the payments industry continues to evolve and introduce new methods of transacting, we’re making sure that Discover is providing customers and merchants with a smooth and more secure payments experience,” said Jasma Ghai, vice president of Global Products Innovation at Discover.
 “With the rise in new payment security capabilities, like chip technology and tokenization, the time is right to remove this step from the checkout experience.”

 In its press release, Discover specifically references the goal of providing a smooth payment experience.
-The removal of signatures as a required step in the checkout process will offer a slightly faster transaction time, which can be particularly beneficial at peak sales times during the day and during higher traffic months such as the winter holidays.
+The removal of signatures as a required step in the checkout process will offer a slightly faster transaction time.
+That can be particularly beneficial at peak sales times during the day and during higher traffic holidays.

 “The payments landscape has evolved to the point where we can now eliminate this pain point for our merchants,” said Jaromir Divilek, Executive Vice President, Global Network Business, American Express.
 “Our fraud capabilities have advanced so that signatures are no longer necessary to fight fraud. …The majority of American Express transactions today already do not require a signature at the point of sale as a result of previous policy changes we made to help our merchants.” – AMEX press release, 12/11/2017

-As with Mastercard’s statement, Amex’s statement includes commentary about advanced fraud capabilities, highlighting the fact that the company is not concerned about security issues from the removal of signatures.
+Amex’s statement includes commentary about advanced fraud capabilities, highlighting the fact that the company is not concerned about security issues from signature removal.

 American Express also references eliminating the “pain point” of signature requirements, reinforcing Discover’s comment about a smoother transaction process.